 - Any security incidents involving systems that store and/or have access to social security number must be reported promptly to the Information Technology Services Helpdesk.
 Security incidents include, but are not limited to, virus infections, spyware infections, rootkits, compromises such as hacks and inappropriate use, and lost media or lost computing devices.

-This checklist is provided as a tool to help you in making sure your department is complying with the University's Social Security Number Elimination Policy.
+This checklist is provided as a tool to help you in making sure your department is complying with the University's Social Security Number Usage Policy.